pyOpenSci/lessons/github-git/intro.md

 ## What's next

 In this lesson series, you will learn how to work collaboratively using GitHub.
-The lessons will combine the technical elements that you need to use git and GitHub with the social dynamics that are not often taught.
+The lessons will combine the technical elements you need to use git and GitHub with the social dynamics that are not often taught.

 :::{todo}
 resources